fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/google-facets/README.md

 # Google Facets

-If you haven't done so yet, review the details of [dataset we are using](../dataset.md).
+If you haven't done so yet, review the details of the [dataset we are using](../dataset.md).

 [Google Facets](https://pair-code.github.io/facets/) was created to explore data with machine learning in mind.
 It requires no coding, just loading the dataset.